WHAT IS QAWWALI ?

-Famous among such artists was a man named Amir Khusro.
-More than 700 years since Amir Khusro composed the famous qaul ‘Man Kunto Maula’, Riyaaz Qawwali envisions modernizing the genre for today’s audience, while staying true to the ethos of qawwali.
+Famous among qawwali artists is the name of Amir Khusrow.
+He was a philosopher, an inventor, a gifted poet, and is mythologically credited to have created the genre of qawwali.
+More than 700 years since Amir Khusrow composed the famous qaul ‘Man Kunto Maula’, Riyaaz Qawwali envisions modernizing the genre for today’s audience, while staying true to the ethos of qawwali.

 Qawwali is an amazing genre of music, with lively rhythmic cycles, gripping melodies and a unique approach to adding improvisational poetry.
-It is no wonder then that this genre has gripped the attention of each musician that has joined the group.
-It is the party’s goal to re-familiarize audiences in the United States with this unique musical style.
+It is no wonder then that this genre has gripped the attention of each musician that has joined the Riyaaz Qawwali ensemble.
+It is the ensemble’s goal to re-familiarize audiences in the United States with this unique musical style.

 The songs which constitute the qawwali repertoire are mostly in Urdu and Punjabi (almost equally divided between the two), although there are several songs in Brajbhasha and Persian.
 The poetry is implicitly understood to be spiritual in its meaning and the central themes are love, devotion and longing (for the Divine).
 Qawwalis are classified by their content into several categories: